 We associate the “smartness” of devices with our ability to pull out the smartphone, open an app and control our lighting by selecting scenes in configured rooms, changing color and brightness to our liking.
-Though this approach still gives you the most flexibility in what you can control, it is by far the most inefficient.
+Though this approach still gives us the most flexibility in what we can control, it is by far the most inefficient.
 Anyway, we have to become familiar with these apps, to program our smart devices to work automatically.

-Some apps offer widgets – e.g. Apple Home app even offers a control center integration – to reduce the swipes and taps required to activate a scene or control a smart device.
+Some apps offer widgets – e.g. the Apple Home app even offers a control center integration – to reduce the swipes and taps required to activate a scene or control a smart device.